ClusterLabs/PAF/Quick_Start-CentOS-6.md

 pcs cluster setup --name cluster_pgsql srv1 srv2 srv3
 ```

-If you have alternative network available (this is highly recommended), you can
+If you have an alternative network available (this is highly recommended), you
-use the following syntax:
+can use the following syntax:

 ```
 pcs cluster setup --name cluster_pgsql srv1,srv1-alt srv2,srv2-alt srv3,srv3-alt
 ```

 If your version of `pcs` does not support it (ie. CentOS 6.6 and bellow), you
-can fallback on the old but useful `ccs`:
+can fallback on the old but useful `ccs` command:

 ```
 pcs cluster setup --name cluster_pgsql srv1 srv2 srv3